 What is DNO permission and when do you need it?

-The DNO or District Network Operator is the company responsible for distributing electricity from the National Grid to your home or business.
+The DNO or distribution network operator is the company responsible for distributing electricity from the National Grid to your home or business.
 In the UK there are 14 different district networks or DNO regions which are owned by six groups.
-For our installation zone, the distributions network operators which we are concerned by are Scottish & Southern Electricity (SSE), UK Power Networks (UKPN), and Western Power Distribution (WPD).
+For our installation zone, the distribution network operators which we are concerned by are Scottish & Southern Electricity (SSE), UK Power Networks (UKPN), and Western Power Distribution (WPD).

 When installing solar PV or any form of electricity generation to a grid connected property, the local DNO will need to be informed.
 Depending on the size of the system this can either be done retrospectively, unless prior permission needs to be granted.
 If prior DNO permission is required for an installation this can take up to 11 weeks to be granted.
 The size of the PV system is based on the AC inverter rating rather than the peak DC rating of the panels.